 I scrapbook, I knit, I crochet, I bake, I make cards and I sew.
-I also collect Blythe dolls.
+I also collect and customise Blythe dolls and love to organise stuff.
 Basically I LOVE to craft and I love to share ideas and videos.
 I Live in Cornwall with my husband and three children.

 I bought this book Cute & Easy Crochet by Nicky Trench because I thought it looked, urrmmmm, cute!
 I am so glad that I did because I just love it!

 I got mine from Amazon for just £7.55.
 The main reason was because I saw a really cute blanket that I want to make two of for the girls' beds.
 Look!

 How could anyone NOT want to make this?

 Anyway, fast forward two weeks.
 I started to make the squares from this pattern (oh so easy) with random colours in my stash.
 They looked really pretty but I soon realised that I was using sooooo many colours that I was veering away from my intention to make it look pretty much like the one in the above image from the book to making one that looked more like a baby blanket.
 By the time I realised this I had made lots of the squares and I didn't want to waste them so I decided to put them together to make a small blanket anyway.
 It turned out to be a lovely size and Amy has yet again claimed it as her own and is using it both as a lap blanket and for her dolls and pram :)

 The photographs really do not do it justice, it is so pretty.
 I added a scalloped border but when I make the bed sized blankets I will keep them plain like the pattern.
 See what I mean about the colours?
 Whilst it is a beautiful baby/doll blanket I find it a little bit too cutesy for the girls' room.